tejaswid/wikitm/topics/_ros/ros_basics.md

 This is a tool for keep track of rigid body transformations.
 Coordinate frames of all the objects in the environment are stores in a tree like structured and updated in time.
 Tools to convert between several representations of transformations are also available.
-These can also be visualized in RViz
+These can also be visualized in RViz.